knottwill/SignalDiscovery/README.md

 # S1 Coursework - William Knottenbelt

+This repository contains all code necessary to reproduce the results discussed in `report/main.pdf`.

 ### Usage

 To generate the docker image and run the container, navigate to the root directory and use: